 The shape of this wave changes depending on the electron’s energy.
 It’s possible to create a superposition in which two quantum waves---representing two electron energy levels---get added together, which leads to a new pattern of peaks and valleys.
 This changes where the electron is most likely to be found and can affect the physical properties of an atom.

 In this kind of superposition, it’s common to say that the electron has two different energies at the same time, or that it’s in many places at once.
 This can be pretty confusing if you’re thinking of the electron as a particle.
 But if you imagine the electron as a wave, which is already an extended thing, superposition is a little easier to understand.
-Waves---including superpositions of quantum waves---.
+Waves---including superpositions of quantum waves---are in many places at once.

 Nowhere is this more apparent than in a standard quantum experiment.
 In it, a beam of individual electrons (or other quantum particles) is fired one after another at a barrier containing two narrow slits.
 On the other side of the slits, a sensitive detector registers where an electron struck.